Posted on: February 9, 2021

 The benefit of doing the research on what makes any particular college unique, you will find out more about the school and decide if it is a good match for you.
 Demonstrating interest makes the matching game personal.
 It adds context to an application and, hopefully, makes your application come alive.
 Overall, your goal is to connect, share info, make a good impression, and ensure that you and your school make a good match and a good four-year fit.

-Generally, demonstrating interest is a remote experience these days.
-In-person campus tours are happening on a limited basis, so check individual college websites for the latest updates on those.
-Interviews are taking place via Zoom and other remote platforms.
+Generally, demonstrating interest can happen as a campus visit or a virtual visit.
+Interviews are taking place via Zoom and other remote platforms these days, but keep an eye out for updates on in-person meetings.
 There are also many other online options, including virtual college fairs, interactive college tours, and chat features on college websites.

 In what way do you show your love?
 Colleges will decide what specific method they will use for learning more about you.
 Most often, they identify several factors and track interest through multiple means.
 How do I love thee?
 Through: